 The Dreadnought Revolution (1906) was based on Parson's development of non-compounded steam turbines and, specifically, the introduction of a vacuum (1900-1904) that quadrupled thermal efficiency.
-[9] Marder [10] argues that 'at the turn of the [19th] century ideas on naval tactics began to emerge from their chaotic state'.
-These states of 'successive growth stages of cascading logistic curves; [connecting] natural growth and chaos like states' [11], typically occur at the end of an age when a system comes off-line.
-Although the Turbine Age [12] had some years to run (with the development of end-tightened blading (1918-1930)), by the beginning of the 20th century, it was coming to its end.
-A new critical juncture was forming with the onset of the Industrial Age, leading to mass production, tanks, turboprop, jet aircraft, and aircraft carriers.
+Marder argues that "at the turn of the [19th] century ideas on naval tactics began to emerge from their chaotic state."
+These states of "successive growth stages of cascading logistic curves; [connecting] natural growth and chaos like states," typically occur at the end of an age when a system comes off-line.
+Although the 'Turbine Age' had some years to run (with the development of end-tightened blading (1918-1930)), by the beginning of the 20th century, it was coming to its end.
+A new critical juncture was forming with the onset of the 'Industrial Age', leading to mass production, tanks, turboprop, jet aircraft, and aircraft carriers.
 The German and Imperial Japanese battle doctrines of Blitzkrieg and Kantai Kessen were based to an extent on mass-produced turbines.

-Towards the end of the Industrial Age, in the 1960s, similar chaotic states were emerging and leading, on the one hand, to the revolutionary designs behind the McDonnell Douglas F-15 Eagle (arising from the remarkable Skunk Works), nuclear-powered attack/deterrence submarines and, on the other, to the Oliver Hazard Perry (FFG-7) class.
-The sinking of the Israeli warship "Eilat", in 1967 by the Egyptian Navy, is considered as the primary thrust for developing the Anti-Ship Missile Defense Program (ASMD) within the US Navy.
+Towards the end of the 'Industrial Age', in the 1960s, similar chaotic states were emerging and leading, on the one hand, to the revolutionary designs behind the McDonnell Douglas F-15 Eagle (arising from the remarkable Skunk Works), nuclear-powered attack/deterrence submarines and, on the other, to the Oliver Hazard Perry (FFG-7) Class.
+The sinking of the Israeli warship Eilat, in 1967 by the Egyptian Navy, is considered as the primary thrust for developing the Anti-Ship Missile Defense Program (ASMD) within the US Navy.
 Thus, the FFG-7 was designed and provided with anti-ship missiles, anti-aircraft and anti-submarine guided missile to provide the open-waters escort of amphibious task groups; e.g. warfare ships and merchant ship convoys:

-The Israeli CNO Admiral Yohai Ben Nun placed great emphasis on sophisticated equipment - essentially dividing naval content (weapons, sensors, crewing etc.) from the hull (sometimes considered as the platform).
+"The Israeli CNO Admiral Yohai Ben Nun placed great emphasis on sophisticated equipment - essentially dividing naval content (weapons, sensors, crewing etc.) from the hull (sometimes considered as the platform).
 After heated debate, it was decided that the 'boats' (subsequently to be known as Missile Boats) should be based on an existing hull or platform whose operational functionality had already been proven in a [West] European country.
 It is not clear whether or not Yohai envisioned the vessel in detail.
 However, his staff made a huge effort to take forward his design thinking.
-They were aware of the miniaturization process evolving in technology and electronics.
-They therefore decided to adopt the concept of designing highly sophisticated smaller [missile] 'boats', each capable of working alone or networked, and supporting electronic systems and equipment with the ability for over-the-horizon picture forming and sharing the operational picture to shape the tactical moves and develop firing solutions, in advance.
-[13]
+They were aware of the miniaturisation process evolving in technology and electronics.
+They therefore decided to adopt the concept of designing highly sophisticated smaller [missile] 'boats', each capable of working alone or networked, and supporting electronic systems picture to shape the tactical moves and develop firing solutions, in advance."
+13